SamBcht/qwanamiz/README.md

 options:
-  -h, --help            show this help message and exit --dir-nrows NROWS, -r NROWS
+  -h, --help            show this help message and exit --pixel_size PIXEL    Size of a pixel in the wanted measurement unit.
+                        Defaults to 0.55042690590734 micrometers --dir-nrows NROWS, -r NROWS
                         Number of rows to split the image into for the directionality analysis.
 Defaults to 4.